-Included with the coliseum ticket was entry to the El Djem museum which houses a collection of restored mosaics in a recreated Roman villa.
+Included with the coliseum ticket was the entry to the El Djem museum which houses a collection of restored mosaics in a recreated Roman villa.
 The colours in the mosaics are amazingly vibrant considering they’re over 2000 years old.
-As well as underfoot, the mosaics are placed vertically on the walls so you can get really up close and see how intricate they are.
+Restored mosaics cover the floor and the walls of the museum.
+This allows you to get really up close and see how intricate they are.
 Thousands of tiny pieces all placed precisely together to produce a single beautiful mural.

-Outside are the remains of excavated Roman housing, some still with mosaics waiting to be restored.
+Outside the villa we wandered the remains of excavated Roman housing.
+Some of these contained even more mosaics still waiting to be restored.

 There is no direct transport from Monastir to El Djem (unless you take a private taxi), however there are more options from the neighbouring town of Sousse – either train, bus or louage.

-The vans are white with a coloured stripe – either red, blue or yellow.
+The vans are white with a coloured stripe – either red, blue, or yellow.
 We only used the red striped ones which travel between towns.
-When we first arrived at Monastir louage station, we probably looked a little lost, standing and staring at the overhead signs.
+When we first arrived at the Monastir louage station, we probably looked a little lost, standing and staring at the overhead signs.
 And to be honest we were a little nervous too about what we might be getting ourselves into.
 One of the drivers came up to us asking where we wanted to go.
-Sousse please!
+Sousse, please!
 He pointed out the next van going that way and then to the ticket kiosk.
-1.9TD each got us a two piece ticket, half of which was handed over to the driver.
+1.9TD got us each a two-piece ticket, half of which we handed over to the driver.

 We were the last two passengers to take the total up to eight so there was no waiting, we were off.
 The van was a little past it’s prime and on that journey, we were glad that we weren’t driving as there were some interesting techniques on display.
 And it turned out we were sitting next to an American lady who was living here so we had a great chat about the country.